-Have you ever wanted to buy gold coins for investing?
+Have you ever considered gold as an investment?
 Or maybe just as a hobby?

 In the days of instant, online stock trading and financial accounts, sometimes money seems almost make-believe.